alaeddinehamroun/Scholar-s-Ally/README.md

 cd src/api
 uvicorn main:app --reload
 ```
-For now, two endpoints are available:
 1. Index: to index your files availables at data/ folder
-2. Query: enter your question and you'll get the top_k answers
+2. Query: enter your question and you'll get the answer

 #### 6. Start the UI: